Artificial Neural Networks generated by Low Discrepancy Sequences: Representing Artificial Neural Networks by Paths

 \section{Representing Artificial Neural Networks by Paths}

 In order to provide an intuition why representing artificial neural networks as paths may lower their computational complexity, we review their basic principles.

-As depicted in Fig.~\ref{Fig:ANN}, the computational graph of a basic artificial neural network may be organized in $L \in \mathbb{N}$ layers, each comprising of $n_l \in \mathbb{N}$ neural units, where $0 \leq l \leq L$.
+As depicted in Fig.~\ref{Fig:ANN}, the computational graph of a basic artificial neural network or multi-layer perceptron (MLP) may be organized in $L + 1 \in \mathbb{N}$ layers, each comprising of $n_l \in \mathbb{N}$ neural units, where $0 \leq l \leq L$.
 Given an input vector $a_0$, the output vector $a_L$ is computed layer by layer, where each vertex determines the activations

-For the purpose of the manuscript, it is sufficient to consider the non-linearity $\max\{0, x\}$ as an activation function, yielding the so-called rectified linear units (ReLU).
+For the purpose of the article, it is sufficient to consider the non-linearity $\max\{0, x\}$ as an activation function, yielding the so-called rectified linear units (ReLU).
 The vertices of the graph are connected by edges with their associated weights $w_{l,j,i} \in \mathbb{R}$.
 In summary, each neural unit computes a weighted average of the activations in the previous layer.
 If the average is non-positive, it is clipped to zero, which renders the neural unit inactive.
 Otherwise the neural unit is called active and passes on the positive average.

 In order to learn the weights from training data, backpropagation~\cite{Backpropagation} has become the most popular algorithm: Given an input vector $a_0$ and a desired output vector $d$, the approximation error